coder/envbuilder/README.md

 [Docker](https://github.com/coder/coder/tree/main/examples/templates/devcontainer-docker)
 and
 [Kubernetes](https://github.com/coder/coder/tree/main/examples/templates/devcontainer-kubernetes)
-for use with Envbuilder.
-You can import these template and modify them to fit your specific requirements.
+templates for use with Envbuilder.
+You can import these templates and modify them to fit your specific requirements.

 Below are some specific points to be aware of when using Envbuilder with a Coder